nadine3780/nadine_lehmann-dt1-23/README.md

 # nadine_lehmann-dt1-23

-Readme File

-This assignment focuses on setting up a text completion system on the Google Cloud Platform that uses a proxy to interact with the Hugging Face API.
+Readme File - this assignment focuses on setting up a text completion system on the Google Cloud Platform that uses a proxy to interact with the Hugging Face API.
 The README contains explicit instructions with login details, repository cloning and a system diagram for enhanced understanding.

-This assignment covers the first four learning cycles
+This assignment covers the first four learning cycles:
 - Software Architecture, Bubble, API Design, Cloud Computing

 Codebase
-	• main.py: contains all the code for the proxy including the API routes.
+- main.py: contains all the code for the proxy including the API routes.
 	• Pipfile, Pipfile.lock: dependency file for running the codebase
 	• Dockerfile: docker build configuration